 More about Git & Github

-Github (in an absolutely simplistic description) is a webiste used to store versions of programming files.
-Think about it as a “Dropbox for programmers”.
-Github (and Git the system it uses behind the scene) do much more than this, but for the moment being let’s stop here.
+Github is a website used to store version histories of files containing code; you can think of it as a “Dropbox for programmers”, but it also allows you to easily compare two different versions of your code, to ‘roll back’ to an earlier version (if you break something), and to ‘clone’ or ‘fork’ from work being done and shared by others.
+Github can do much more than this, but for the moment being let’s stop here.
 If you are interested in learning more about Git and Github check out these resources: